 • Pages: 416

 The book resonates with the principles and techniques of effective public speaking.
-Its first edition was written by Dale Carnegie and J. Berg Esenwein in 1915.
+Dale Carnegie and J. Berg Esenwein wrote its first edition in 1915.
 Later, various authors revised and updated it over the years.

 The book elaborates on how to prepare yourself for public speaking.
 It covers the different types of speeches, language and delivery, and the psychology of persuasion in public speaking.